-The common options that apply to all full disk encryption formats format: QCryptoBlockFormat the encryption format key-secret: string (optional)
+The common options that apply to all full disk encryption formats format: QCryptoBlockFormat the encryption format the ID of a QCryptoSecret object providing the decryption key.
+Mandatory except when probing image for metadata only.

 QCryptoBlockOptionsQCow

 The options that apply to QCow/QCow2 AES-CBC encryption format the ID of a QCryptoSecret object providing the decryption key.
 Mandatory except when probing image for metadata only.